rdsea/bigdataincidentanalytics/REASONING.md

 * Prometheus is *meant to be* pull-based
   * it requires targets that can be *scraped* for metrics
   * there is a `Pushgateway` component supporting the push-based metrics, however these should be utilized sparingly.
-Pushgateway is mean to be used for ephemeral, short-lived batch jobs.
+Pushgateway is designed to be used for ephemeral, short-lived batch jobs.

-For the scope of this project, we make the assumption that defined alerts in Prometheus for which the Alertmanager creates notifications are meant to be Signals.

 #### How to bring data into Prometheus